 Dr. Charles Edwin Bessey, founder and curator of the herbarium, 1870-1884

 In 1859, during preliminary planning for Iowa State College, four professorships were authorized.
-One was in botany.
-All students were required to take the beginning botany course.
+One of these was in botany, and all students were required to take the beginning botany course.

 Charles Bessey came to Iowa State in 1870, the year after the college opened.
 He was hired to teach horticulture, botany, and zoology.
 Apparently, his first botany students were required to collect and identify plants; these collections were the beginning of the Iowa State Herbarium.
 By 1872, Dr. Bessey had become Professor of Botany and Zoology.